yhaliaw/qmk_firmware/keyboards/preonic/keymaps/yhaliaw/readme.md

-# yhaliaw Planck layout
+# yhaliaw Preonic layout

-The layout for Planck by yhaliaw.
+The layout for Preonic by yhaliaw.

-Developed and tested on Planck Rev 6.1.
+Developed and tested on Preonic Rev 3.

 ## Features